genFD/react-part-III-projects/01-dateCounter/readme.md

 }
 ```

-- We called useReducer with a reducer function that logs to the console the the state and the action
+- We called useReducer with a reducer function that logs to the console the the `state` and the `action` arguments.

 - We also called the dispatch function in the `inc` event handler, and we passed to it the number `1` as argument.